Rep. Don Young, longtime Alaska congressman, dies at 88

 A cause of death was not provided.
 Young’s office said details about plans for a celebration of Young’s life were expected in the coming days.

 Young, who was first elected to the U.S. House in 1973, was known for his brusque style.
 In his later years in office, his off-color comments and gaffes sometimes overshadowed his work.
 During his 2014 reelection bid, he described himself as intense and less-than-perfect but said he wouldn’t stop fighting for Alaska.
+Alaska has just one House member.

 Born on June 9, 1933, in Meridian, California, Young grew up on a family farm.
 He earned a bachelor’s degree in teaching at Chico State College, now known as California State University, Chico, in 1958.
 He also served in the U.S. Army, according to his official biography.